 It’s not that often that appear in the world companies like Uber that in the process of creating a business, they touch at the same time different socio-economical forces.

-By touching at the same time these multiple forces, it makes any argument quite complex, because often people start referring at Uber – the company – and then they shift discussing social issues.
+Due to this, it makes any argument and discussion quite complex, because often people start referring at Uber – the company – and then they shift discussing social issues.
 Or they start talking about social issues, and they end up commenting on the long term structure of law making and government intervention.
 While every successful business have to an extent similar effects on society, it’s uncommon that this effect presents itself so clearly and so acutely in different aspects.

 We can call this the Uber Phenomenon to separate it from Uber, the company.
 Also because “uber” means “more”, “superior”, and this is a more evident expression of the interplay of these elements.